KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession8/project/part_5_install_a_dependency_via_command_line.md

   This command will warn that you don't have a description or repository filled out in your _package.json_ file.
 You don't need to worry about this right now.
   {% endhint %}

+  {% hint style='info' %}
+  Since this is the first package we're installing for our project, you'll notice it created a couple new things in our project folder:
+  * **_node_modules_ (new directory)**
+  This is where all our project's packages will be installed.
+  * **_package-lock.json_ (new file)**
+  This is a lock file.
+It's similar to our _package.json_, in that it includes our packages and the versions that we want installed.
+However, this file is more specific, as it also includes the packages and versions of any packages that are used by our immediate dependencies.
+Look for the bonus exercise on lock files later in this worksheet to learn more.
+  {% endhint %}

-2. When it’s done, notice the new dependency is listed in the _package.json_ file.
-It also downloaded the lodash library to a folder called _node_modules_.
+2. When it’s done, notice the new dependency is listed in the _package.json_ & _package-lock.json_ files.
+It also downloaded the lodash library to the _node_modules_ folder.

   ![](../images/node_modules-folder.png)